RetekBacsi/TestDataLoader/README.md

 (Also it is possible  to delegate test data creation to non-developers, which can be a great help for regressions)

+## Why use this over Test.loadData?

+1. Organize test data by the function, not by data types.
+You can have a single static resouce per test class where you set up a complex scenario with different object types.
+It is easier to understand than several different fiels.

+2. Refer profiles/roles/recordtypes etc without hardcoding ids (which can break between sandboxes)

+3. Control over Date values.
+Let's say you have a requirement to do something with records where a date custom field's value in the next 7 days.
+Here you can set it to "TODAY + 3 DAYS", while with the standard loader the hard-coded values will expire and your tests will fail after a time.

+4. Circular dependencies.
+Let's say you have an Account, a list of Contacts, and the Account has a "Main Contact" lookup.
+With the standard loader this is not possible.

+5. The tool will figure out the dependency order*.
+You can define your data in any order rather than keeping in mind what needs to be loaded first.
+This results in more readable test data in my experience.
+  (* for circular references it requires hints)

+6. No need to keep the same type of objects together.
+You can define the test data in an order that expresses your scenario.
+The library will group the objects and do only one insert per object type.

+7. It's easy to find a specific test record.
+By using the PK attribute and the `getIdForPk` method you can get the Id of a given without running queries.
+See example below.

 ## How to use
 - Add the above code to your org.
 - Create an XML file with your data (see examples below), and upload it as a static resource.